 Michigan Auto Law Car Accident Injury Survivor Scholarship

-The Michigan Auto Law Car Accident Injury Survivor Scholarship is an annual scholarship that our attorneys offer college students who were victims of car accidents earlier in their lives and who have bravely overcome their injuries while pursuing an education.
+The Michigan Auto Law Car Accident Injury Survivor Scholarship is an annual scholarship that our attorneys offer college students who were innocent victims of car accidents earlier in their lives and who have bravely overcome their injuries while pursuing an education.

-Through our Car Accident Injury Survivor Scholarship, we strive to honor those victims injured in an automobile crash as they continue to courageously persevere through their own medical recoveries and as they push forward to continue their education.
+Through our Car Accident Injury Survivor Scholarship, we strive to honor those innocent victims injured in an automobile crash as they continue to courageously persevere through their own medical recoveries and as they push forward to continue their education.
 We have witnessed some amazing stories of human resilience.
 These people have already achieved so much and we are excited for what they can achieve in the future.

 Our hope is also that by recognizing outstanding young people who have overcome serious challenges, that we can provide inspiration and hope to others who are also going through a difficult recovery after a car accident.

 This Car Accident Injury Survivor Scholarship has special significance to us.
-As auto accident attorneys, we wanted to create a scholarship based on our own experience helping automobile crash victims.
+As auto accident attorneys, we wanted to create a scholarship based on our own experience helping innocent automobile crash victims.
 An automobile crash can be a life-changing event.
 Often, an initial injury is compounded by how people are subsequently mistreated, often by their own insurance companies when they are denied benefits or when they are cut-off from necessary No-Fault benefits like wage loss or being able to see a doctor to treat for injuries.